Severe Weather 101

 - What is hail?

-- Hail is a form of precipitation that occurs when updrafts in thunderstorms carry raindrops upward into extremely cold areas of the atmosphere where they freeze into balls of ice.
+- Hail is a form of precipitation consisting of solid ice that forms inside thunderstorm updrafts.
 Hail can damage aircraft, homes and cars, and can be deadly to livestock and people.

 - How does hail form?